ahr2042/PICDEM-2-PLUS-C-Projects/README.md

 Currently, the following projects are included in this repository:

-## Usage

-To replicate these projects or experiment with them:

-1. Clone this repository to your local machine.

-2. Open the project folder of your choice in MPLAB IDE.

-3. Load the project files and build the project.

-4. Program the PIC18F4520 microcontroller with the generated HEX file.

-5. Test the project on the target hardware and observe the results.

 ## Contributing

 Contributions to this repository are welcome!
 If you have implemented additional projects from the book or have improvements to existing ones, feel free to submit a pull request.